 On this night, we opt for a relatively recent release with some bottle age.
 I still remember the first time I tasted the 2002 Dom Pérignon.
 It was so exuberant, with the ripeness of the Chardonnay very much in evidence.
 This bottle surprises me with its remarkable freshness, energy and tension.
 It is simply magnificent.
 Because 67 Pall Mall added a Champagne for the reception, we drank the 2002 Dom Pérignon at the end of our evening, rather than at the start, as originally contemplated.
 No matter, the 2002 was a fitting conclusion to a great night of wine and conversation.
-(Antonio Galloni, Vinous, May 2018) — a year ago
+(Antonio Galloni, Vinous, May 2018) — 2 years ago

 I first visited Santa Barbara in 2011.
 From the moment I started walking vineyards and tasting the wines, it was clear to me Santa Barbara was a distinctive, world-class region that deserved to be recognized for its unique attributes rather than being lumped into what many publications refer to as California’s ‘Central Coast.’
 Santa Barbara features a number of diverse micro-climates and stunning sites, along with some of the oldest Chardonnay and Pinot vineyards in the United States, which make it one of the most compelling regions in California and the United States.

 I could have shown any number of bottles to represent Santa Barbara in this tasting.
 A wine from Au Bon Climat or Ojai would have been perhaps more obvious given the role Jim Clendenen and Adam Tolmach played in championing Santa Barbara in the early days and their influence on so many of today’s younger generation.
 Ultimately, I chose the 2015 Tyler Chardonnay because proprietor Justin Willett is one of the producers who embodies all the qualities that make Santa Barbara so exciting today.
 The Tyler 2015s are absolutely brilliant across the board.
 For this tasting, 67 Pall Mall sourced the appellation-level Chardonnay, as opposed to one of the vineyard designates.
 It didn’t matter much.
 The wine is absolutely brilliant, its quality appreciated by everyone at the table.
 I also enjoy serving a white in the middle of a tasting to show that fine whites are serious wines and not simply the prelude to ‘important’ reds.
-(Antonio Galloni, Vinous, May 2018) — a year ago
+(Antonio Galloni, Vinous, May 2018) — 2 years ago

 If the United States had a formal classification of estates similar to that of Bordeaux, Ridge would be a First Growth.
 Ridge has made world-class wines since the 1960s, although the original vineyard’s history goes quite a bit farther than that.
 Over the years I have had the opportunity to taste many vintages of Monte Bello, including most, if not all, the reference points.
 Those wines taught me not only about the greatness of Ridge and Monte Bello as expressed by Paul Draper and now his protégé Eric Baugher, but also about the potential of the Santa Cruz Mountains, which is, in my view, one of the most pedigreed regions in the United States.
 I remember serving the 1974 Monte Bello, from my cellar, blind, to a group of Francophile collectors a few years ago.
 They were totally blown away, and none of them came close to guessing California or the wine’s age.